Nurse Disability Assessor by TFS Healthcare

-As a PIP Disability Assessor, you will be responsible for carrying out full, holistic, face-to-face or telephone assessments with individuals who have a varied range of physical and/or mental health disabilities and seeking to receive the PIP benefit scheme.
-You do not need any experience as a Disability Assessor previously, as an excellent, in-depth training masterclass is provided.
+As a Homebased PIP Disability Assessor, you will be responsible for carrying out full, holistic, online/telephone assessments with individuals who have a varied range of physical and/or mental health disabilities and seeking to receive the PIP benefit scheme.
+You do not need any experience as a Disability Assessor previously, as an excellent, in-depth virtual training masterclass is provided.

 Your comprehensive benefits package as a Disability Assessor: